bpetermann/rock-paper-scissors/README.md

-This is Bente's third git project!
+This is Bente's third project!

 A simple implementation of grade-school classic “rock paper scissors”.